Save the wetland campaign

 Wetlands occur wherever water accumulates for enough long periods that allow the establishment of plants and animals adapted to the aquatic environment.

-The most recent estimate of global inland and coastal wetland area is in excess of 12.1 million km2, an area almost as large as Greenland.
+The most recent estimate of global inland and coastal wetland area is more than 12.1 million km2, an area almost as large as Greenland.
 Of this, 54% is permanently inundated and 46% seasonally inundated.
 An estimated further 5.2 million km2 are intermittently or occasionally inundated.

-About half the global wetland area has been lost due to unsustainable agriculture practices, urbanization and pollution, but an international treaty (the 1971 Ramsar Convention) has helped 144 nations protect the most significant remaining wetlands.
-Populations of wetland-dependent species are declining and many are threatened.
-Global water quality is still getting worse
+About half the global wetland area has been lost due to unsustainable agriculture practices, urbanization, and pollution, but an international treaty (the 1971 Ramsar Convention) has helped 172 nations protect the most significant remaining wetlands.
+Populations of wetland-dependent species are declining, and many are threatened.

 Because most nations lack wetland inventories, changes in the quantity and quality of the world’s wetlands cannot be tracked adequately.
 Despite the likelihood that remaining wetlands occupy less than 9% of the earth’s land area, they contribute more to annually renewable ecosystem services than their small area implies.
 Wetlands are vital for human survival.
 They include some of the world’s most productive ecosystems and provide ecosystem services leading to countless benefits (MEA 2005; Russi et al. 2013).